techfolios/template-old/essays/with-great-power-comes-great-responsibility.md

 <img class="ui image centered"
 	src="/images/petrov.jpg">

 - Anyway, in his situation, Petrov understands how important his job is, and the consequences that could happen if he makes a mistake.
 (In this case, World War 3 may, would have happened).
 Therefore, although according to all the protocols what he was trained, he should have reported the missiles launching right away.
-However, under his consciousness, Petrov doesn't feel right.
+However, under his consciousness, Petrov did not feel right.
 Why only 5 missiles?
 If the United States wants to destroy the Russian Air Base, they would need hundreds.
 It could be a computer error.

-&nbsp;
 - If he chose to report it, he knows a war could break out between the United States and the Soviet Russia, and so their allies.
 Hundred millions would die if he trust the computer system, but luckily he trusted his gut, and his gut tells him there is something wrong so it's not right to react right away.
 And he was right, it was just a computer error that could have destroyed the World.